 To descend from the summit, downclimb a steep crack on the west for 20' (5.2) to a large ledge.
 This crack can be down-led if you don't want to free solo this.
 A block here has been slung with a cable; do a short rap from this NW to the ground.
 You can scramble down the gully north of Schmoe's Nose.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Schmoe's Nose:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Schmoe's Nose:

 There is presently a 2-cord anchor on top.
 I was on top if this rock when a rain/sleet blew in and my partner was not "into" a scramble down.
 THe 2 cordalettes and locking biner are reasonably solid for a gentle rap down.
 If they are moved or redirected, I would think it possible if the stars were crossed wrong for you that the boulder would follow you quickly to the bottom.
 Please consider this carefully if you decide to move the anchor.

 For reference, It doesn't bug me if someone removes the anchor completely either... it was left as a sacrifice to the weather gods.
 If you do so however, please consider using the materials to replace or back up poor anchors elsewhere in the future.

 As of yesterday, it looks like folks are still using the anchor on the summit.
 There was one set of slings down in the notch but looked like everyone uses the top.
 The boulder does indeed look like it could come with you and sounds a bit hollow when knocked, but it didn't budge or move at all.